HPE/terraform-provider-hpegl/docs/data-sources/vmaas_load_balancer_profile.md

 page_title: "hpegl_vmaas_load_balancer_profile Data Source - terraform-provider-hpegl"
 subcategory: "vmaas"
 description: |-
-  The hpeglvmaasloadbalancerprofile data source can be used to discover the ID of a hpegl vmaas network load balancer.
+  The hpegl_vmaas_load_balancer_profile data source can be used to discover the ID of a hpegl vmaas network load balancer.
   This can then be used with resources or data sources
 ---
 # hpegl_vmaas_load_balancer_profile (Data Source)